Model Selection for Generic Contextual Bandits: Model selection for generic contextual bandits

 \subsection{Analysis of \texttt{ACB}}

-We now analyze the performance of the model selection procedure of Algorithm~\ref{algo:falcon}.
+We now analyze the performance of the model selection procedure of Algorithm~\ref{algo:gen}.
 We have the doubling epochs, i.e., $\tau_m = 2^m$.
 Without loss of generality, we simply assume $\tau_1 =2$.
 Also, assume that we are at the beginning of epoch $m$, and hence we have the samples from epoch $m-1$.
 So, we have total of $2^{m-1}$ samples, out of which, we use $2^{m-2}$ to construct the regression functions and the rest $2^{m-2}$ to obtain the testing function $S_j^m$.
 Furthermore, we want the model selection procedure to succeed with probability at least $1-\delta/2^m$, since the we want a guarantee that holds for all $m$, and a simple application of the union bound yields that.
 We first show that \texttt{ACB} identifies the correct function class with high probability after a few epochs.
 We have the following Lemma.

-\begin{lemma} [Model Selection of \texttt{ACB}] Suppose Assumptions~\ref{asm:second_moment} and \ref{asm:gap} holds and we run Algorithm~\ref{algo:falcon}.
-Then, in all phases $m$ such that { } Algorithm~\ref{algo:falcon} identifies the correct model class $\mathcal{F}_{d^*}$ in Line $8$, with probability exceeding $1-2M\delta$. \end{lemma} \textit{Proof sketch.} In order select the correct function class, we first obtain upper bounds on the test statistics $S^{(m)}_j$ for model classes that includes the true regressor $f^*_{d^*}$.
+\begin{lemma} [Model Selection of \texttt{ACB}] Suppose Assumptions~\ref{asm:second_moment} and \ref{asm:gap} holds and we run Algorithm~\ref{algo:gen}.
+Then, in all phases $m$ such that Algorithm~\ref{algo:gen} identifies the correct model class $\mathcal{F}_{d^*}$ in Line $8$, with probability exceeding $1-2M\delta$. \end{lemma} \textit{Proof sketch.} In order select the correct function class, we first obtain upper bounds on the test statistics $S^{(m)}_j$ for model classes that includes the true regressor $f^*_{d^*}$.
 We accomplish this by first carefully bounding the expectation of $S^{(m)}_j$ and then using concentration.
 We then obtain a lower bound on $S^{(m)}_j$ for model classes not containing $f^*_{d^*}$ via leveraging Assumption~\ref{asm:gap} (separability) along with Assumption~\ref{asm:second_moment}.
 Combining the above two bounds yields the desired result.